Troubleshooting Guide

 ”Error: connection refused”

-Check component connectivity:
+Check component connectivity:“Error: authentication failed”

 Traceloop uses PropelAuth as the authentication provider.
-Ensure proper configuration:
+Ensure proper configuration: Required Configuration:- Fill out

 values-customer.yaml